-- Excused Absence: Absences reported to the instructor before the class start time are excused.
-Excused absences of longer than three days may require verification or other documented explanation of the absence. - Unexcused Absence: Failure to notify the instructor of an absence (no call-no show), lateness or dismissal from class for any reason are unexcused absences.
+• Excused Absence: Absences reported to the instructor before the class start time are excused.
+Excused absences of longer than three days will require verification or other documented explanation of the absence.

+- Unexcused Absence: Failure to notify the instructor before the class start time are unexcused.
 Outside of injury or illness, removal from class for any reason will be considered unexcused absences.
-Time spent in police custody will always be considered unexcused. - Tardy: Arriving at training, without prior notice to the instructor, after the scheduled start time or/and from a break is a tardy and considered an unexcused absence.
-Tardiness accrues in 15-minute increments.
-The instructor will have the discretion to excuse a tardy on a case by case basis.
+Time spent in police custody will always be considered unexcused. - Tardy: Arriving at training, without prior notice to the instructor, after the scheduled start time and/or from a break is a tardy and considered an unexcused absence.
+The instructor will have the discretion to excuse a tardy on a case by case basis. - Absences, whether excused or unexcused will be recorded in 15-minute increments.